Risk-Sensitive Specialist Routing for Volatility Forecasting: Experimental Design

 \subsection{Evaluation Metrics and Cross-Asset Summaries}

 Performance is evaluated primarily on the next-day realized variance scale using QLIKE, which matches the framework's target variable.
 To avoid undefined or numerically explosive QLIKE values, all forecast variances are truncated below at a common small positive constant before losses are computed.
-Since the framework is risk-sensitive, we also report underprediction loss.
+Since the framework is risk-sensitive, we also report the analogous relative underprediction loss on the volatility scale.

 For the routing layer, we report four diagnostics, defined in Table~\ref{tab:routing_metric_defs}: calm- and stress-branch usage rates, selected regret, and miss-best rate.
 In the cross-asset analysis, results are summarized by the median across the six ETFs, both overall and within each volatility regime.
 Methods are compared using QLIKE and underprediction loss.